Just the Facts...

 What is TypeIt4Me Touch?
 What does it do, exactly?

-TypeIt4Me Touch is a text expander.
-Text expansion is essentially on-the-fly substitution of short typed abbreviations with longer ‘snippets’ of content, which can include lengthy words, phrases, boilerplate texts or even pictures.
-When you type a shorthand abbreviation of your choosing, TypeIt4Me Touch will instantly replace it with a corresponding snippet that you’ve defined.
+TypeIt4Me Touch is an iOS app for quickly composing notes, with built-in text expansion.
+Text expansion is essentially on-the-fly substitution of short typed abbreviations with longer ‘snippets’ of content, which can include lengthy words, phrases, boilerplate texts, or date/time stamps.
+When you type a custom shorthand abbreviation of your choosing, TypeIt4Me Touch will instantly replace it with a corresponding snippet that you’ve defined, without missing a beat.

-Find yourself typing the same things over and over?
-Build up a set of abbreviations and the full text ‘snippets’ that they represent.
+Find yourself typing the same phrases and paragraphs over and over?
+Build up a set of abbreviations and the full text snippets that they represent.
 TypeIt4Me Touch will save you time and keystrokes by automatically expanding them while you continue typing.
-If you activate the onscreen TypeIt4Me Touch keyboard extension, this will work in any app in which you can type.
+As a bonus feature, it comes with a keyboard extension that you can quickly switch to when typing in any other app, so your longer snippets and boilerplate texts can always be just a couple of taps away.

 What are the minimum hardware and iOS requirements for TypeIt4Me Touch?